brentstineman/ButtonPong/README.md

 **StartGame** - This method starts the game by sending a "ping" to every device with a value of '0' (zero) to notify them to start listening for game signals.
 It can only be called when a game is not currently running.
 This is exposed as a PUT method along the route '/api/game'.

+**GetGameState** - This method retrieves the current contents of the game "state bag" (the underlying blob).
+This is exposed as a GET method along the route 'api/game'.

 **RestGame** - This method clear the game state and all registered devices.
 Its intended to be use mainly to assist in debugging.
 This is exposed as a DELETE method along the route 'api/game'.

 This API has intentionally been kept minimal to allow for plenty of opportunities for extension and enhancement.